pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-service-improvements_02-2020/index.md

 Hello!
 Many posts here on the [Pulumi blog]({{< relref "/blog" >}}) describe new features in our core libraries or command-line client.
 But in this post, we'll highlight some of the recent improvements to the [Pulumi Console](https://app.pulumi.com).

-We've been hard at work making it easier to manage stacks, permissions, and organizations.
+We've been hard at work, making it easier to manage stacks, permissions, and organizations.
 So we're super-excited to showcase what's new!

 <!--more-->